bigmms/deep_battery_saver/README.md

 1. Clone this github repo.
 ```
 git clone https://github.com/bigmms/deep_battery_saver
-cd deep_battery_saver
 ```
-2. Place your testing images in `./Images` folder.
-(There are several sample images there).
+2. Place your testing images in `./test` folder.
+(There are several sample images).
-3. Run test.
-We provide the demo code and you can config in the `agent_test.py`.
+3. Then, `cd` to `deep_battery_saver` and run one of following commands for evaluation:
 ```
 # To run with different models, set -model_path as your model path.
 # To run for different testing dataset, you need to set -data_dir as your data path.